aubreyfern/maze/Abby's README.md

 11/13/18:
 - Put in art for furniture
-- Finished sliding chairs/moving tables, button triggers for one person doors, chair doors, and multi-switch doors, and alternate version of stairs are done (Basically, all core game mechanics are working.)
+- Finished sliding chairs/moving tables, button triggers for one person doors, chair doors, and multi-switch doors

+11/16/18:
+- Alternate version of stair triggers are done (All core game mechanics should be working.)